Church of Santíssima Trindade (Mosteiro): Architecture

 The tympanum is decorated by two scrolls and stars, also from sculpted stone.
 The belltower, with pilaster cornerstones, has two storeys, separated by cornices, with a rectangular window at the lower level (lighting the old baptistery) and topped by rounded belfry with three bells.
 The tower is decorated with a bulbous cupola and pinnacles on each corner, while it is accessed from the rear through a door located at the level of the choir loft, preceded by an exterior staircase, constructed over washrooms.

-The interior, plastered and painted in white, includes a wooden choir loft, supported by three stone cormels, superseded by narrow staircase.
+The interior, plastered and painted in white, includes a wooden choir loft, supported by three stone cormels, superseded by a narrow staircase.
 To the side of the access to the baptistery is a marble inscription:

 À MEMÓRIA DE MARIA LUÍSA RODRIGUES JORGE QUE COSTEOU UM GRANDE RESTAURO DESTA IGREJA E LEGOU, NO SEU TESTAMENTO, AVULTADA HERANÇA A ESTA PARÓQUIA.
 HOMENAGEM DE GRATIDÃO DOS SEUS CONTERRÂNEOS.

 In memory of Maria Luísa Rodrigues Jorge who costed the great restoration of the church and connected, in her testament, great inheritance to this parish.
 Homage in gratitude of her contemporaries.

 There are doors in the lateral walls, with a smaller door leading to the sacristy.
 The triumphal arch is supported by pilasters flanked by two lateral retables at angles, decorated in polychromatic and gilded woods.
 The ceiling is covered in painted wood forming panels.